 6.4.1 The significance of the Hookwood Park character area lies largely in its landscape as evidence of the wider parkland.
 The winding nature of the footpath leading toward the edge of Limpsfield Common and up to Sandy Lane is particularly characterful as is the tree coverage, contours of the land and large plots which allow the landscape to be appreciated.
-The large oak tree at Hookwood Oak is a particularly characterful feature of the area.
+The large oak tree at Hookwood Oak is makes a strong contribution to the character of the area.